I am an experienced consultant and advisor with experience across multiple domains and countries.

 After Yext, I started a water engineering and sustainability consultancy, Aswanet, in Kigali, Rwanda.
-Aswanet is the first East African representative of the Inogen Environmental Alliance and has worked with governments, nonprofits, and private clients in the hospitality, agriculture, education, and real estate industries.
-My work in Africa has brought me to some of the most challenging business environments in the world, including the Eastern Congo and South Sudan, and provided me extensive insight into the on-the-ground challenges of doing business in the developing world.
+Aswanet was the first East African representative of the Inogen Alliance and worked with governments, nonprofits, and private clients in the hospitality, agriculture, education, and real estate industries.
+My work in Africa brought me to some of the most challenging business environments in the world, including the Eastern Congo and South Sudan, and provided me extensive insight into the on-the-ground challenges of doing business in the developing world.

 I served on the Executive Committee of the National Academy of Engineering’s COVID-19 Call for Engineering Action, where I unified stakeholders across academia, the private sector, and government during the early stages of the pandemic to help identify and incubate technology to mitigate the impact of the pandemic.
 Our team mobilized thousands of participants and dozens of volunteers within just a few weeks, and we worked with the White House, DARPA, BARDA, the State Department, and engineers in dozens of countries around the world.